microsoft/verona/docs/internal/compiler-steps.md

 * (not started) Selector colouring (vtables) for dynamic calls
 * (mostly done) Emit A-normal form + Symbol table

+All of the work above is required for a fully functional compiler.
+There are no optional steps, but some of them can be greatly improved in future versions.

 The parser code can be found at [`src/parser`](../../src/parser).

 ## MLIR